Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 PenetratesShield=false         ; boolean
 BreaksShield=false             ; boolean
 ```
+- Now you can have a shield for any TechnoType.
+It serves as a second health pool with independent `Armor` and `Strength` values.
   - Negative damage will recover shield, unless shield has been broken.
 If shield isn't full, all negative damage will be absorbed by shield.
   - When the TechnoType with a unbroken shield, `[ShieldType]->Armor` will replace `[TechnoType]->Armor` for game calculation.
 - When executing `DeploysInto` or `UndeploysInto`, if both of the TechnoTypes have shields, the transformed unit/building would keep relative shield health (in percents), same as with `Strength`.
 If one of the TechnoTypes doesn't have shields, it's shield's state on conversion will be preserved until converted back.